octocloudlabs/supercharge-docs/docs/walt/lab-2.md

 ### A. Navigate to the repository

-1. In your browser,open the fork of the animation repository
+1. In your browser, open the fork of the animation repository

 2. Find and click the green Code button, then click the small + icon.
 This will create a new Codespace on the default branch (Master).